mdancho84/mdancho84.github.io/_posts/2020-02-26-r-for-excel-users.md

 layout: post
 title: "R for Excel Users: Pivot Tables, VLOOKUPs in R"
 date:   2020-02-26 09:12:01
-excerpt: "Learn about how the NEW tidyquant package (v1.0.0) makes popular Excel functions like Pivot Tables, VLOOKUP(), SUMIFS(), and much more possible in R."
+excerpt: "Learn how to use popular Excel functions in R like Pivot Tables, VLOOKUP(), SUMIFS(), and much more."
 author: "Matt Dancho"
 categories: [Finance]
 tags: [R-Bloggers, Learn-R, Learn-Finance, Learn-Business, tidyquant, tidyverse]